-Figure 3.1: The rings $R_1, R_2$ are glued together at their open edge.
+Figure 3.13: The rings R_1, R_2 are glued together at their open edge.

-Proof by induction: We divide the ring into two sub-rings $R_1$ and $R_2$ of size n/2.
+We divide the ring into two sub-rings R_1 and R_2 of size n/2.
 These subrings cannot be distinguished from rings with n/2 nodes if no messages are received from "outsiders".
 We can ensure this by not scheduling such messages until we want to.
-Note that executing both given open schedules on $R_1$ and $R_2$ "in parallel" is possible because we control not only the scheduling of the messages, but also when nodes wake up.
-By doing so, we make sure that 2M(n/2) messages are sent before the nodes in $R_1$ and $R_2$ learn anything of each other!
+Note that executing both given open schedules on R_1 and R_2 "in parallel" is possible because we control not only the scheduling of the messages, but also when nodes wake up.
+By doing so, we make sure that 2M(n/2) messages are sent before the nodes in R_1 and R_2 learn anything of each other!

-Without loss of generality, $R_1$ contains the maximum identifier.
-Hence, each node in $R_2$ must learn the identity of the maximum identifier, thus at least n/2 additional messages must be received.
+Without loss of generality, R_1 contains the maximum identifier.
+Hence, each node in R_2 must learn the identity of the maximum identifier, thus at least n/2 additional messages must be received.
 The only problem is that we cannot connect the two sub-rings with both edges since the new ring needs to remain open.
 Thus, only messages over one of the edges can be received.
 We look into the future: we check what happens when we close only one of these connecting edges.

-Since we know that n/2 nodes have to be informed in $R_2$ , there must be at least n/2 messages that must be received.
+Since we know that n/2 nodes have to be informed in R_2 , there must be at least n/2 messages that must be received.
 Closing both edges must inform n/2 nodes, thus for one of the two edges there must be a node in distance n/4 which will be informed upon creating that edge.
 This results in n/4 additional messages.
 Thus, we pick this edge and leave the other one open which yields the claim.

-Lemma 3.12.
-Any uniform leader election algorithm for asynchronous rings has at least message complexity $M(n) \ge \frac{n}{4}(\log n + 1)$ .
+Lemma 3.15.
+Any uniform leader election algorithm for asynchronous rings has at least message complexity $M(n) \ge \frac{n}{4}(\log n + 1)$.

 Proof by induction: For the sake of simplicity we assume n being a power of 2.
-The base case n=2 works because of Lemma 3.10 which implies that $M(2) \geq 1 = \frac{2}{4}(\log 2 + 1)$ .
-For the induction step, using Lemma 3.11 and the induction hypothesis we have
+The base case n=2 works because of Lemma 3.12 which implies that $M(2) \geq 1 = \frac{2}{4}(\log 2 + 1)$.
+For the induction step, using Lemma 3.14 and the induction hypothesis we have